Fairview Court, MWI

 Tel: (441) 236-3770 ext 3380 or ext 3381

-The Learning Disability Programme has its administrative base at the Mid-Atlantic Wellness Institute, although many of the services are provided in the community.
-The programme provides a range of different types of support to adults who have learning disabilities (intellectual and developmental).
+BHB’s Intellectual Disability Programme (formerly the Learning Disability Programme) is based at the Mid-Atlantic Wellness Institute (MWI), although many of the services are provided in the community.
+The programme provides a range of different types of support to adults with intellectual and developmental learning disabilities.

-Services include 24-hour support in 13 group homes across the island, the New Dimensions Day Programme, respite care and the Community Support Team, which provides multidisciplinary assessment, advice and support to individuals, families and the group homes.
+Services include 24-hour support in 13 group homes across the island, the New Dimensions Day Programme, respite care and the Multidisciplinary Team.

-Each service user in the group homes and New Dimensions will have an up-to-date Person Centered Passport that sets out what is important to them, and what staff need to know in order to support them to have a good day every day.
-To this end, all support staff have undergone the City and Guilds Level 2 certificate programme in Supporting Individuals with Learning Disabilities (4200) and have attended training workshops in active support and person-centred approaches.
+Each service user in the group homes and New Dimensions will have an up-to-date person-centred passport that sets out what is important to them, and what staff need to know in order to support them to have a good day every day.
+To this end, all support staff are undergoing the City and Guilds Level 2 certificate programme in Supporting Individuals with Learning Disabilities (4200) and have attended training workshops in active support and person-centred approaches.

 A number of service users present behaviour that is considered to be challenging to those who are supporting them.
-Learning Disability has adopted the principles of positive behaviour support as the approach used to understand and respond to challenging behaviour.
+The Intellectual Disability Programme has adopted the principles of positive behaviour support (PBS) as the approach used to understand and respond to challenging behaviour.

 There are 13 group homes across the length of Bermuda.
-Each home supports between four and nine people, with a total of 68 residents across all the group homes.
-The homes are staffed by community support workers, who are supported by two clinical managers and the members of the multidisciplinary team.
+Each home supports between three and nine people, with around 70 residents across all the group homes.
+The homes are staffed by community support workers, who are supported by two clinical managers and the members of the Multidisciplinary Team.

 A small number of service users in group homes are supported into sheltered employment.
-Up to 25 service users attend the New Dimensions Programme each day, while others are engaged in different community-based activities from the homes.
-Several of the homes have their own cars/minibuses or can access these on a regular basis.
+Up to 25 service users attend the New Dimensions Day Programme each day, while others are engaged in different community-based activities from the homes.
+Two of the homes have their own cars/minibuses that can be used to access the community.

 New Dimensions Day Programme